udacity/cd0037-API-Development-and-Documentation-exercises/3_Testing_Starter/README.md

 #### Step 3: Complete the ToDos
 **Note** that once you run the test to delete a particular book, it will delete that book (book_id) from the database.

 Therefore the same test won't pass again.
 You can re-run the particular delete book **test with a different book_id**.
-For your reference, the database has the following book_ids: `[1,2,3,6,7,8,9,10,11,12,13,14,15,16]`
+For your reference, the database has the book_ids from `1` to `16`.

 Alternativley, you can repopulate the database anytime by running the following commands from the */nd0044-c2-API-Development-and-Documentation-exercises/3_Testing_Starter/backend/* folder: